Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 La Jolla

-👉 Best Area For Luxury | ✨ Best La Jolla Hotels: Estancia La Jolla Hotel & Spa ($150 pet fee) • Empress Hotel La Jolla ($35 pet fee) • La Jolla Budget VRBO
+👉 Best Area For Luxury | ✨ Best La Jolla Hotels: Estancia La Jolla Hotel & Spa ($200 pet fee) • Empress Hotel La Jolla ($35 pet fee) • La Jolla Cottage by the Sea

 Pros of Staying in La Jolla Neighborhood:

-- Close to breathtaking southern California beaches
+- Close to breathtaking Southern California beaches

 - Tons of pet-friendly hotels in a more upscale neighborhood